antithetic/consent-love-mono/apps/love-astro/src/content/docs/components/random-background.md

    - Modify the component to use dynamic imports
    - Add error handling for missing or invalid images
-   - Implement fallback to default images if directory is empty
+   - Implement a fallback to default images if the directory is empty

 3. **Performance Optimizations**
    - Implement lazy loading for images